 As a member of The Beatles, Paul McCartney had one of the greatest writing partnerships of all time with fellow bandmate John Lennon.
 McCartney helped the band turn the rock world upside down, leaving a lasting impression on popular culture.
 After The Beatles broke up in 1970, McCartney continued to have great mainstream success as part of Wings and during his solo career.
-In 2013, McCartney started his latest tour, "Out There!", which is continuing through 2015.
+In 2016, McCartney started his latest tour, "One On One."